 The six numbered pushbuttons let you return to your favorite stations.
-You can set up to 18 stations (six AM, six FM1 and six FM2) by performing the following steps:
+You can set up to 30 stations (six FM1, six FM2, and six AM, six XM1 and six XM2 (48 contiguous US states, if equipped), by performing the following steps:

-- 1. Turn the radio on.

-- 2. Press AM FM to select AM, FM1 or FM2.
+- 1. Turn the radio on. - Press BAND to select FM1, FM2, AM, or XM1 or XM2.

-- 3. Tune in the desired station.

-- 4. Press AUTO EQ to select the equalization that best suits the type of station selected.

-- 5. Press and hold one of the six numbered pushbuttons until you hear a beep.
-Whenever you press that numbered pushbutton, the station you set will return and the equalization that you selected will also be automatically selected for that pushbutton.

-- 6. Repeat the steps for each pushbutton.
+- 3. Tune in the desired station. - 4.
+Press AUTO EQ to select the equalization. - Press and hold one of the six numbered pushbuttons until you hear a beep.
+Whenever you press that numbered pushbutton, the station you set will return and the equalization that you selected will be automatically stored for that pushbutton. - 6.
+Repeat the steps for each pushbutton.

-AUDIO: Push the AUDIO knob until BASS, MID or TREB appears on the display.
-Turn the knob to increase or decrease.
-When you use this knob, the radio's tone setting will switch to custom.
+AUDIO: Push the AUDIO knob until BASS, MID, or TREB appears on the display.
+Turn the knob to increase or to decrease.
 If a station is weak or noisy, you may want to decrease the treble.

-To adjust bass, midrange or treble to the middle position, select BASS, MID or TREB and push and hold the AUDIO knob.
+To adjust bass, midrange, or treble to the middle position, select BASS, MID, or TREB and push and hold the AUDIO knob.
 The radio will produce one beep and adjust the display level to zero.